nagyist/cloudant-QueryObjc/README.md

 to delete indexes at a later stage and appears when you list the indexes in the database.

-A field can appear in many indexes.
-This allows the query engine to select the most suitable index to use for a given query (or part of a query).
+A field can appear in more than one index.
+The query engine will select an appropriate index to use for a given query.
+However, the more indexes you have, the more disk space they will use and the greater overhead in keeping them up to date.

 To index values in sub-documents, use _dotted notation_.
 This notation puts the field names in the path to a particular value into a single string,